DPigeon/University-Database/README.md

 # University Database

-This project was made with a PHP using MySQL.
+This project was made SQL and PHP on the UI.
 It is the complete design of a university database.
 More information of the database E/R diagram on the wiki.